ScarcelyThere/linux_configs/README.md

 these kernels.
 You will likely want to change some of the configuration before you build a kernel for yourself.
 In fact, rolling your own is likely better than these.

+## Asus Transformer Mini
+This is for an Asus Transformer Mini (model T102H) and is very experimental.
+There's a lot enabled that probably doesn't need to be, but we're going to see what drivers bind to what devices and go from there.
+This hasn't been tested on the actual hardware yet.
+(The configuration is named because the computer is a Transformer that I am worried about corrupting.)

 ## Presario_CQ57.config
 This is for a Compaq (now HP) Presario CQ57 laptop, powered by AMD's E-300 APU.
 Note this kernel was only tested with Alpine Linux.
 There are a few unclaimed devices